andres0820m/20182_cstopics_ConnectFourAI/README.md

 to run the game jusr run:
 python Splay.py
-this program run with and xbox 360 camera with boot drivers  freenect and openNi (see the comments to choose with one you want to use), if you wanna use a normal camera just change the frame for corresponding camera and you're free to go, also you need and arduino with and H bridge to move the stepper motor, look in to  the arduino folder for pins conections of the H bridge. to change the turn between AI and human, you also need and photoelectric sensor (look into arduino folder for mor information about the pins connections.)
+this program run with and xbox 360 camera with boot drivers  freenect and openNi (see the comments to choose with one you want to use), if you wanna use a normal camera just change the frame for corresponding camera and you're free to go, also you need and arduino with and H bridge to move the stepper motor, look in to  the arduino folder for pins conections of the H bridge. to change the turn between AI and human, you also need and photoelectric sensor (look into arduino folder for more information about the pins connections.)

-the flowchart of the algorithm is :
+## the flowchart of the algorithm is :
 ![image](https://user-images.githubusercontent.com/30030792/49172687-b9ad4700-f30f-11e8-8da1-25f624d3a9fc.png)

 ## MINIMAX flowchart: